inductiva/molecules-binding/README.md

 You can choose other flags, with different parameters.

-## Evaluating the model on a test set
+### Evaluating the model on a test set

 If you choose to save the model, you can later evaluate the performance on other test sets.
-You can create a directory to store the results (e.g., `/results/`) and rin the script `evaluate_model.py`
+You can create a directory to store the results (e.g., `/results/`) and run the script `evaluate_model.py`.
+For instance,

 ```bash
 python scripts/evaluate_model.py --path_dataset=<Path to the processed dataset to test> --mlflow_server_uri=<your mlflow server ui> --results_dir=../results --run_id=<The run ID where the model was trained>